mrclay/minify/docs/FAQ.wiki.md

 ## Can I use it with my commercial website or product?

 Yes.
 Minify is distributed under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), which means that you're free to use, modify, and redistribute Minify or derivative works thereof, even for commercial purposes, as long as you comply with a few simple requirements.
-See the [LICENSE.txt](http://code.google.com/p/minify/source/browse/LICENSE.txt) file for details.
+See the [LICENSE.txt](https://github.com/mrclay/minify/blob/master/LICENSE.txt) file for details.

 ## How can I tell if my server cache is working?

 The easiest way is to place a Minify URL directly in your browser's address bar and refresh (F5), which should override the client-side caching that Minify specifies and force Minify to send you a complete response.
 With cache working, this response should take 100ms or so.
-Without cache, multiple seconds.
-(You can get accurate response times using an HTTP inspector like Firebug.)
+Without cache, it could be multiple seconds.

-If you have file access to the server you can check your cache path directly for filenames beginning with "minify
+If you have file access to the server you can check your cache path directly for filenames beginning with `minify_`.